Effortlessly enjoy the health benefits of cinnamon by incorporating it regularly into your diet

-Food as medicine in your daily life is an exciting way to take your health by the reigns in a stress free and empowering way
+Utilising cinnamon, by using the most healthy type and in the right way, is an exciting way to take your health by the reigns in a stress free and empowering way.

 Cinnamon has been used medicinally for thousands of years and is still used in many cultures today on a daily basis.
 It dates back 4,000 years to ancient Egypt where it was considered a rare and valuable spice.
 As time has gone on we have learnt more and more about this wonderful spice, with a great body of research supporting the medicinal claims of cinnamon that our ancestors have known about for centuries.